Hydrogen embrittlement: Hydrogen effects in steels

+Nanopore nucleation and hydrogen-assisted crack initiation

+Recent studies have shown that hydrogen-assisted degradation processes may involve the nucleation of nanoscale defects and nanopores in structural alloys, which subsequently act as sites for crack initiation and propagation.
+Experimental investigations of Ni–Co superalloys demonstrated that hydrogen can accelerate nanopore nucleation and promote microcrack formation under mechanical loading.

+Hydrogen-assisted damage in metallic materials is often associated with the formation of nanoscale defects that act as precursors to crack initiation.
+In hydrogen-containing environments, absorbed hydrogen can accumulate at lattice defects, grain boundaries, and dislocation structures, promoting localized plasticity and facilitating the nucleation of nanopores.
+Similar degradation mechanisms have also been discussed for structural steels operating in hydrogen-rich environments, including hydrogen-cooled turbo-generator systems, where hydrogen diffusion and accumulation may influence the integrity of rotor steels and their resistance to cracking.

 Material susceptibility

 Hydrogen embrittles a variety of metals including steel, aluminium (at high temperatures only), and titanium.
-Austempered iron is also susceptible, though austempered steel (and possibly other austempered metals) displays increased resistance to hydrogen embrittlement.
-NASA has reviewed which metals are susceptible to embrittlement and which only prone to hot hydrogen attack: nickel alloys, austenitic stainless steels, aluminium and alloys, copper (including alloys, e.g. beryllium copper).
-Sandia has also produced a comprehensive guide.
+Austempered iron is also susceptible, though austempered steel displays increased resistance to hydrogen embrittlement.
+NASA has reviewed which metals are susceptible to embrittlement and which are more prone to hot hydrogen attack, including nickel alloys, austenitic stainless steels, aluminium alloys, and copper alloys.
+Sandia National Laboratories has also produced a comprehensive technical reference.

 Steels

-Steels were embrittled with hydrogen through cathodic charging.
+Steels embrittled with hydrogen through cathodic charging.
 Heat treatment (baking) was used to reduce hydrogen content.
 Lower bake times resulted in quicker fracture times due to higher hydrogen content.